briansunter/graph/site/src/content/logseq/omnivore-logseq-guide.md

 ## Conclusion

-Overall I couldn't be happier to have a nice simple open source read it  app that integrates with logseq.
+Overall I couldn't be happier to have a nice simple open source read it later app that integrates with logseq.
 It's awesome that it supports the reader mode and highlights as well, which I use heavily.
 It has been great so far for optimizing my information diet.

 Go to [Omnivore](https://omnivore.app/) to get started!